SAND-Lab/MEA-NAP/docs/pipeline-steps.rst

  * colors to use for each group in group comparison plots
  * this should be an nGroup x 3 matrix where nGroup is the number of groups you have, and each row is a RGB value (scaled from 0 to 1) denoting the color

+.. _Params.GrpNm:

+``Params.GrpNm``
+""""""""""""""""""""""""

+ * list of names corresponding to the different groups
+ * this is automatically generated through the provided spreadsheet and requires no user input in most cases
+ * argument type : cell array of string / characters with number of entries equal to the number of unique groups

+.. _Params.DivNm:

+``Params.DivNm``
+""""""""""""""""""""""""""

+ * list of numbers corresponding to the days in vitro (or any quantification of development time point)
+ * this is automatically generated through the provided spreadsheet and requires no user input in most cases
+ * argument type : cell array of integers or float with number of entries equal to the number of unique developmental time points